Daniel Sedin: Rise to stardom, Stanley Cup Final run, individual awards (2006–2015)

-2013–2018

 At the beginning of the 2013–14 season, the Sedins signed matching four-year, $28 million contract extensions with the Canucks.
-In 73 games, Daniel had 16 goals and 31 assists in 2013–14.
-The Canucks did not qualify for the playoffs, as Daniel had a 23-game goal-scoring drought and injured his hamstring during the Heritage Classic against the Ottawa Senators, which forced him to miss nine games.
-He scored multiple goals in only one game, the last of the season.
-During the second period of that game, a hit by the Flames' Paul Byron sent Daniel's head into the boards and ended his season.
+In 73 games, Daniel had 16 goals and 31 assists for 47 points in 2013–14.
+The Canucks did not qualify for the playoffs for the first time since 2008, as Daniel had a 23-game goal-scoring drought and injured his hamstring during the Heritage Classic against the Ottawa Senators, on 2 March 2014 which forced him to miss nine games.
+He scored multiple goals in the last game of the season on 13 April.
+During the second period of that game, a hit by the Calgary Flames' forward Paul Byron sent Daniel's head into the boards and ended his season.
 He was stretchered off the ice and briefly hospitalised.

-On 23 November 2014, Daniel played his 1,000th game as a Canuck, joining Henrik and Trevor Linden as the only players in franchise history to reach that milestone.
+On 23 November 2014, Daniel played his 1,000th NHL game against the Chicago Blackhawks, joining Henrik and Trevor Linden as the only players in franchise history to reach that milestone.
 Daniel scored his 115th power play goal as a member of the Canucks in the third period of a 5–0 victory over the visiting Pittsburgh Penguins on 7 February 2015, giving him the franchise record for power play tallies, which had been held by Näslund.
-In April, Brother Henrik recorded his 700th career assist, setting up a goal by Daniel in a Canucks victory over the Kings.
+On 6 April, brother Henrik recorded his 700th career assist, setting up a goal by Daniel in a Canucks victory over the Los Angeles Kings.
 Daniel's overall statistical performance in 2014–15 was an improvement on the previous season.
-In 82 games, he had 20 goals and a team-high 76 points; the latter figure was good for eighth in the NHL, and earned Daniel the Cyrus H. McLean Award.
+In all 82 games, he had 20 goals, 56 assists and a team-high 76 points; the latter figure was good for eighth in the NHL, and earned Daniel the Cyrus H. McLean Award.
 The goal total exceeded his output in each of the previous two seasons, and he topped 70 points for the first time since 2010–11.
-The Canucks returned to the playoffs with a second-place finish in their division.
-In their first-round series with the Flames, Daniel scored two goals and had two assists.
-His goal in the fifth game gave Vancouver an eventual 2–1 win and extended the team's season.
-Despite his efforts, the Flames defeated the Canucks in six games.
-During the offseason, the Sedins expressed a desire to continue playing in Vancouver for the rest of their NHL careers.
+The Canucks returned to the playoffs with a second-place finish in their division fifth place finish in the Western Conference after missing the playoffs the year prior.
+In their first-round series with the Calgary Flames, Daniel scored two goals and had two assists.
+His goal in the fifth game in the first round gave Vancouver an eventual 2–1 win and extended the team's season.
+Despite his efforts and strong production, the Flames defeated the Canucks in the opening round of the 2015 playoffs in six games.